sangtpdev/eShop-project/README.md

 - Microsoft.EntityFrameworkCore.Design
 ## How to migration database
 - b1: create entities
-- b2: configuration for all in entity
+- b2: create folder configurations and configuration for all in entity
 - b3: create DbContextFactory
   - install packages Microsoft.Extensions.Configuration.FileExtensions
   - install packages Microsoft.Extensions.Configuration.Json
 - b4: open Mackage Manager Console
   - Add-Migration Initial
-  - if success + update-database
+  - if success + "update-database"
 ## How to configure and run
 ## How to contribute